 300 ml white wine vinegar

-Core and chop the chillies.
-Add exactly 2 % salt.
+Core and chop the chilies.
+Add exactly 2% salt.
 Add water and vinegar.
-Puree in a blender.
+Purée in a blender.
 If you have a carpenter nearby, ask for a few sticks of dried, untreated oak.

-Put the puree in a sterile bottle with a wide neck.
+Put the purée in a sterile bottle with a wide neck.
 Stretch a cotton cloth over the bottle and fasten with rubber bands.
 Work as sterile as possible.
 Fermentation should now also begin in the refrigerator.
-If mould forms on the surface, the project has failed.
+If mold forms on the surface, the project has failed.

-After fourteen days our own tabasco sauce should be ripe but not bad.
+After fourteen days our Tabasco sauce should be ripe but not bad.
 A smell test brings clarity.
 If it smells unpleasant, please do not eat it.
 Pour the mash through a sieve to filter out the seeds.
 Then mix smooth with a blender.

 Tabasco is not difficult to grow.
 Simply put chili seeds in a humus soil.
 Keep the soil slightly moist and let the shrub grow.
 After flowering the pods need about 90 days until they can be harvested red.